w3c/i18n-drafts/questions/qa-number-format.en.md

 **How do I prepare my web pages to display varying international number, currency, and unit formats?**

-Number, currency, and unit formatting varies dramatically across cultures and regions.
-A seemingly innocuous error can sometimes lead to financial misinterpretations.
+The formats used by numbers, including specialized formatting such as currencies and units, varies dramatically across cultures, regions, and languages.
+A seemingly innocuous error can lead misunderstanding or mistakes.

 ## Answer